TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

  	<li>Learning Activity 7.3</li>
 </ul>
 <h3>Unit 7 Summary</h3>
-A wide vareity of mixed methods research designs have been used by researchers.
-It is common in mixed methods designs to see the researchers count (quantify) certain kinds of qualitative data.
-As well, you will encounter quantitative researchers reporting how their research participants perceived or were emotionally impacted (i.e. qualitative data) by the experimental treatment (Leedy &amp; Ormrod, 2013, p.
-97).

 In general researchers conduct mixed methods studies when both quantitative and qualitative data together provide a better understanding of the research problem.
 The use of mixed method research provides a number of advantages, namely:
 <ul>
  	<li>Provides strengths that offset the weaknesses of both quantitative and qualitative research.</li>